 Sibutramine may be taken with or without food, on a full or empty stomach.
 However, if your doctor tells you to take it in a certain way, take it as directed.

 You must follow a reduced-calorie diet while taking sibutramine in order to lose weight and keep the lost weight from returning.

 Dosing—The dose of sibutramine will be different for different patients.
 Follow your doctor's orders or the directions on the label .
 The following information includes only the average doses of sibutramine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The number of capsules that you take depends on the strength of the medicine.

 - For weight loss:

-- Adults—At first, 10 milligrams (mg) one time per day, usually in the morning.
-Your doctor may adjust your dose as needed.
-However, the dose is usually not more than 15 mg per day.
+- Adults—At first, 10 milligrams (mg) one time a day, usually in the morning.
+Your doctor may increase or decrease your dose if needed.
+However, the dose is usually not more than 15 mg a day.

 - Children—Use and dose must be determined by the doctor.